vasspilka/micro_words/README.md

 ## Introduction to Concept

 The game consists of the following entities.
-Worlds & Locations, Explorers and Artefacts.
+Worlds & Locations, Explorers and Materials.

 ### World & Location